Z0194231/Z0194231_final_project/README.md

 - **PROJECT DATASETS:** Both built datasets for model training and testing, saved as CSV files.
 - **TEST DATA:** Test data split from original dataset, used in model prediction.
 - **PREDICTION DATA:** A folder containing predicted categories VS true categories, for graph generation and model performance evaluation.
 - **TLT-19 PRE-PROCESSING DATA:** A folder containing all files generated as part of data pre-processing and TLT-19 *de novo* assembly.
 Most files are in SAM or BAM format, with generated files via DeDup nested in an additional folder.
+Initial results from PyDamage calculations are also stored in an additional folder within this section.

 This repository is divided into 4 folders sorted according to the 4 stages of data processing and analysis conducted by this project:
 - **DATASET CREATION:** contains relevant script for dataset assembly.